postsharp/Metalama.Documentation/conceptual/Aspects/advising/contracts.md

 uid: contracts
 ---

-# Validating Parameter, Field and Property Values
+# Validating Parameters, Fields, and Property Values

 One of the most popular use cases of aspect-oriented programming is to create a custom attribute that validates the field, property, or parameter to which it is applied.
 Typical examples are `[NotNull]` or `[NotEmpty]`.